BadgerRob/Ebame5/Coolship_firle_microflora_workshop.md

 ### Minimap2

 [Minimap2](https://github.com/lh3/minimap2) is a program that has been developed to deal with mapping long and noisy raw nanopore reads.
-Two modes are used in the following assembly, `minimap2 -x ava-ont` and `minimap2 -ax map-ont`.
+Two modes are used in the following assembly, `minimap2 -x ava-ont` and `minimap2 -x map-ont`.
 The former performs an exhaustive "All v ALL" pairwise alignments on the read sets to find and map overlaps between reads.
 The latter maps long noisy read to a reference sequence.
 Minimap2 was developed to replace BWA for mapping long noisy reads from both nanopore and Pac-Bio sequencing runs.

 ```